By John Gruber

 Beats, which Apple acquired for $3 billion in 2014, remains the largest acquisition by price in Apple’s history.2 Beats Music became the foundation for Apple Music.

-Speaking of music, iTunes began life as SoundJam MP, a third-party MP3 player for the Mac. iTunes wasn’t just a name change from SoundJam, but it basically served the same purpose.
+Speaking of music, iTunes began life as SoundJam MP, a third-party MP3 player for the Mac. iTunes was more than just a rebranding — it was a complete redesign and rethinking of SoundJam — but it basically served the same purpose that SoundJam did.
 (The other option Apple considered was purchasing Panic, whose Audion was SoundJam’s arch-rival.)

 Final Cut was an acquisition — Apple bought it from Macromedia in 1998.
 But it’s a weird one, because Apple purchased it and hired the team before it had even shipped.
 The acquisition wasn’t just the foundation for the Final Cut Pro we know today, but for iMovie too.